Add pictures or attach files to emails in Outlook

 Drag the corner handles to resize the image or right-click the image to see formatting options.

-Attach an email in Outlook on the web or Outlook.com
+Attach an email to another email in Outlook on the web or Outlook.com

 -